flare-foundation/docs/docs/user/delegation/managing-rewards.md

 1. Open a [block explorer](../block-explorer.md).
 2. From the block explorer, follow the [Retrieval from Blockchain procedure](../../dev/reference/contracts.md#retrieval-from-blockchain) to find and open the `FtsoRewardManager` contract.
 3. Click **Connect Wallet**, and complete the steps to connect your wallet.
-4. On the **Read Contract** tab, locate the `getStateofRewards` method, and specify values for the following parameters:
+4. On the **Read Contract** tab, locate the `getStateOfRewards` method, and specify values for the following parameters:

     * **_beneficiary(address)**: The address to check for rewards.
     * **_rewardEpoch(uint256)**: The epoch in which you want to check the address for rewards.

-5. Click **Query** to run the `getStateofRewards` method.
+5. Click **Query** to run the `getStateOfRewards` method.
 The amount of rewards due from each data provider and whether they have already been claimed is returned.